-Design standards for upper-case letters, lower-case letters, numerals, and spacing shall be as provided in the "Standard Highway Signs" book (see Section 1A.11).
+Design standards for upper-case letters, lower-case letters, numerals, and spacing shall be as provided in the "Standard Alphabets for Highway Signs and Pavement Markings."

 Section 2G.04 Arrangement and Size of Signs

 The size of a tourist-oriented directional sign shall be limited to a maximum height of 1.8 m (6 ft).
 However, additional height shall be allowed to accommodate the addition of the optional TOURIST ACTIVITIES message discussed in Section 2G.02 and the directional word messages discussed in Section 2G.05.